sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - MySQL
     - frequently dredging up old data is problematic for performance.
     - determine the ideal data model for the access, then use a data store built for that data model
+    - Enqueue writes - Use a queue to stabilize write throughput.
+It allow the application to respond gracefully and predictably to flood of requests that overwhelms the application, or the database, or both.For write-heavy applications, enqueueing writes is the best practice and practically a requirement.
+Invest the time to learn and implement a queue.
+    - Data Partitioning - separating hot and cold data: frequently and infrequently accessed data, respectively.
+It partitions by Access and it archives by moving the infrequently accessed (cold) data out of the access path of the frequently accessed (hot) data
+    - Reference data size limit of a single MySQL instance to 2 or 4 TB (on SSD):
+        - 2 TB - For average queries and access patterns, commodity hardware is sufficient for acceptable performance, and operations complete in reasonable time.
+        - 4 TB - For exceptionally optimized queries and access patterns, mid- to highend hardware is sufficient for acceptable performance, but operations might take slightly longer than acceptable.
+    - Sharding
+        - High cardinality - An ideal shard key has high cardinality (see “Extreme Selectivity”) so that data is evenly distributed across shards.
+A great example is a website that lets you watch videos: it could assign each video a unique identifier like dQw4w9WgXcQ.
+The column that stores that identifier is an ideal shard key because every value is unique, therefore cardinality is maximal.
+        - Reference application entities - An ideal shard key references application entities so that access patterns do not cross shards.
+A great example is an application that stores payments: although each payment is unique (maximal cardinality), the customer is the application entity.
+Therefore, the primary access pattern for the application is by customer, not by payment.
+Sharding by customer is ideal because all payments for a single customer should be located on the same shard.
+        - When opting for sharding, plan to accomodate at least four years of data growth.
+        - ProxySQL and Vitess are middlewares (between app and MySQL) that support sharding by several mechanisms.
+    - A common misconception is that the application needs thousands of connections to MySQL for performance or to support thousands of users.
+This is patently not true.
+The limiting factor is threads, not connections—more on Threads_running in a moment.
+A single MySQL instance can easily handle thousands of connections.
+I’ve seen 4,000 connections in production and more in benchmarks.
+But for most applications, several hundred connections (total) is more than sufficient.
+If your application demonstrably requires several thousand connections, then you need to shard.
+    - MySQL runs one thread per client connection
+    - One CPU Core runs one thread.When the number of threads running is greater than the number of CPU cores, it means that some threads are stalled - waiting for CPU Time.
+    - Four metrics count the occurrence of SELECT statements that are usually bad for performance:
+        - Select_scan
+        - Select_full_join
+        - Select_full_range_join
+    - Database Capacity planning
+        - the four-year fit is an estimate of data size or access in four years applied to the capacity of your hardware today
+        - It’s better to be more precise and collect table sizes every 15 minutes.Near-term data growt trending is used to estimate when the disk will run out of space.
+Long term trend is used to estimate when sharding is necessary.
+    - A deadlock occurs when two (or more) transactions hold row locks that the other transaction needs

+- Stock Market#Indices
+    - Index providers like MSCI make money in three ways.
+They charge index funds and managers of exchange-traded funds a few basis points on the assets that track their benchmarks; they charge exchanges like CME a commission on each traded option or futures contract linked to their indices; and they charge subscription fees to a range of third-party users.

+- Quotable "Quotes"
+    - “A single arrow is easily broken, but not ten in a bundle”
+    - When one buys international stocks there are actually two trades here - one to buy the local currency and the other to buy the stock
+    - Peter bernstein
+        - Survival is the only road to riches
+        - The riskiest moment is when you’re right.That’s when you’re in the most trouble, because you tend to overstay the good decisions.
+        - When you invest, it’s not your wealth today, but it’s your future that you’re really managing.
+        - Pascal’s Law: the consequences of decisions and choices should dominate the probabilities of outcomes
+        - Risk-taking is an inevitable ingredient in investing, and in life, but never take a risk you do not have to take
+        - Experience shapes memory; memory shapes our view of the future.
+        - there is a tendency for people to expect the status quo either to last indefinitely or to provide advance signals for shifting strategies.
+The world does not work like that.
+Surprise and shock are endemic to the system, and people should always arrange their affairs to that they will survive such events.

+- Minto Pyramid principle
+    - Applying the top-down structure of a pyramid in communication methods means that a direct answer is given to the question that has been asked.
+These could also be recommendations, the results from a study, thesis statement or other key points.
+    - Minto Pyramid Principle inverts the traditional method that’s used to arrive at a conclusion.
+Usually, the conclusion in a text or presentation is given after the facts have been presented, and all analyses and supporting ideas have been discussed.
+    - The reason to first make the recommendation and then offer the motivation is that the supervisors often already see the conclusion or recommendation coming when a flood of arguments and reasons is provided.
+This because they think in such a top-down way, focusing on the bigger picture.
+    - Moreover, a direct communication method is more convincing than a conversation that beats about the bush.
+A direct communication style is a display of assertiveness and self-confidence.

+- History
+    - Each society has two groups
+        - commercial elites and military elites - and con icts occur based on the incentives of these groups.
+        - There are two types of institutions, inclusive institutions w and extractive institution.
+Roughly speaking with inclusive institutions the commercial elites have the upper hand, while with extractive institutions the military elites have the upper hand.
+        - In a head to head contest between an extractive and inclusive society the extractive society is assumed to be more likely to prevail.